ethan-dowler/ethan-dowler.github.io/_posts/break-of-dawne/2023-04-05-break-of-dawne:-book-announcement.md

 Next Post in this series: [Break of Dawne: The Characters](/2023/04/06/break-of-dawne-the-characters.html)

-_If you'd like to follow along as I uncover the journey of the Dawne Sisters, sign up for my newsletter!_
+_If you'd like to follow along as I uncover the journey of the Dawne sisters, sign up for my newsletter!_

 _Newsletter Signup Widget TBD_